abhirupbhowmik/server-applicant-test-15/README.md

 ## Securing the API
 Security: secure the API.
 It's up to you how you are going to implement the security.
  ```
  It is not implemented.
-Currently in my office project we are using JWT token to implement security.
+Currently in my office project we are using JWT token to implement security.I have basic idea about the working of the Authentication.

  ```